 THEME PARK MAGIC: The Ultimate Guide to The Wizarding World of Harry Potter at Universal Orlando

-At Blizzard Beach, for example, if you plan on riding the massive body slide Summit Plummet then you’re going to want to go there first since the line can get very long very quickly.
+At Blizzard Beach, for example, if you plan to ride the massive body slide Summit Plummet, then you’re going to want to go there first since the line can get very long very quickly.
 The easiest (and most fun) way to get to the top of Mount Gushmore is with the chair lift located near the front of the park.
-The ride will take you to the top of the mountain where all you have to do is climb a few more stairs to reach the top.
+The ride will take you to the top of the mountain, where all you have to do is climb a few more stairs to reach the top.
 This is also where you’ll find another body slide and a family raft ride.

 Pro tip: Getting the big rides out of the way first will help to reduce your wait times everywhere else.

 If you really want to upgrade your day at the water park, you can rent a private cabana space (called Polar Patios at Blizzard Beach and Beachcomber Shacks at Typhoon Lagoon).
 These cabana spaces are located all around the park, with many close to entrances to the slides and attractions.
-There are some added perks to renting a private cabana, such as having a designated space for your family where other people won’t be close by, chairs and loungers in each space, and a locker to store all of your valuables.
+There are some added perks to renting a private cabana.
+A few of my favorites are having a designated space for your family, chairs and loungers in each space, a locker to store all your valuables, towels, food delivery, and refillable drink cups.

 DREAM TRIPS: 10 Dreamy Florida Beach Resorts Perfect for the Whole Family in 2024

 As part of your day at the Polar Patio or Beachcomber Shacks, you’ll have a designated Cast Member to bring you food, drinks, and new towels.
-The menu for these cabana spaces is limited, but the food options are meant to be shared between four and six people.
-You can also mobile order lunch and snacks from other locations around the park.
+The menu for the cabanas is mostly family-style meals meant to serve four to six people.

 More from FamilyVacationist: